Irrumatio

-Irrumatio (also known as irrumation or by the colloquialism face-fucking) is a form of oral sex in which someone thrusts their penis into another person's mouth, in contrast to fellatio where the penis is being actively orally excited by a fellator.
+Irrumatio (also known as irrumation or by the colloquialism face-fucking) is a form of oral sex in which a person thrusts their penis into another person's mouth, in contrast to fellatio where the penis is being actively orally excited by a fellator.
 The difference lies mainly in which party takes the active part.
 By extension, irrumatio can also refer to the sexual technique of thrusting the penis between the thighs of a partner (intercrural sex).

-In the ancient Roman sexual vocabulary, irrumatio is a form of oral rape (os impurum), in which a man forces his penis into someone else's mouth.
+In the ancient Roman sexual vocabulary, irrumatio is often treated as a form of oral rape (os impurum), in which a man forces his penis into someone else's mouth.